Arthur Foljambe, 2nd Earl of Liverpool: Family

 Lord Liverpool married Annette Louise Monck, daughter of Henry Monck, 5th Viscount Monck, in 1897.
 They had no children.
 In the 1918 New Year Honours, Annette, Countess of Liverpool, was appointed a Dame Grand Cross of the Order of the British Empire.
 Lord Liverpool owned Hartsholme Hall from 1909 to 1939.

 He died at his home Canwick Hall in May 1941, aged 70, and was succeeded in his titles by his half-brother, Gerald Foljambe.
-The Countess of Liverpool died in May 1948, aged 73.